defuncart/non_steam_artwork/README.md

 - Delete all cached artwork
 - Manually delete individual artwork images
 - New artwork via drag'n'drop/paste from clipboard
+- With a SteamGridDB api key, artwork can be downloaded
 - Backup existing artwork to `Documents`

 *Non-Steam Artwork* is not affiliated with Valve Corporation nor the Steam platform.